yuriboiii20-art/Task-Manager-ReactNative/README.md

 ## Usage Instructions

+Once the app is running, you can start using TaskNexus to manage your tasks.
+Here are some key features and how to use them:

+### Authentication

+- **Register:** Create a new account by navigating to the Register screen and filling out the form.
+- **Login:** Log in to your existing account by navigating to the Login screen and entering your credentials.
+- **Logout:** You can log out from the home screen by tapping the logout button in the custom bottom tab bar.

+> [!NOTE]
+> You will be required to log in or register before you can access the home screen and manage tasks.
+This is to ensure that your tasks are securely stored in the cloud and can be accessed from any device.

 ### Home Screen

 - **Add Tasks:** Tap the "Add Task" button to open a modal where you can enter new tasks.